 Floating rate loans are also subject to interest rate risk arising from changes in short-term market interest rates.
 If short-term market interest rates fall, the yield on a Fund's shares will also fall.
 Conversely, when short-term market interest rates rise, because of the lag between changes in such short-term rates and the resetting of the floating rates on the floating rate debt in a Fund's portfolio, the impact of rising rates will be delayed to the extent of such lag.
-The impact of market interest rate changes on a Fund's yield will also be affected by whether, and the extent to which, the floating rate debt in the Fund's portfolio is subject to floors on the LIBOR base rate on which interest is calculated for such loans (a "LIBOR floor").
-So long as the base rate for a loan remains under the LIBOR floor, changes in short-term interest rates will not affect the yield on such loans.
+The impact of market interest rate changes on a Fund's yield will also be affected by whether, and the extent to which, the floating rate debt in the Fund's portfolio is subject to floors on the base rate on which interest is calculated for such loans (a "base rate floor").
+So long as the base rate for a loan remains under the base rate floor, changes in short-term interest rates will not affect the yield on such loans.
 In addition, to the extent that the interest rate spreads on floating rate debt in a Fund's portfolio experience a general decline, the yield on the Fund's shares will fall and the value of the Fund's assets may decrease, which will cause the Fund's net asset value to decrease.

 On July 27, 2017, the United Kingdom's Financial Conduct Authority announced its intention to cease sustaining LIBOR after 2021.
-Although many LIBOR rates were phased out at the end of 2021 as originally intended, a selection of widely used USD LIBOR rates will continue to be published until June 2023 in order to assist with the transition.
-There remains uncertainty regarding the future utilization of LIBOR and the nature of any replacement rate.
-As such, the potential effect of a transition away from LIBOR on the Fund or the Fund's investments that use or may use a floating rate based on LIBOR cannot yet be determined.
+Although many LIBOR rates were phased out at the end of 2021 as originally intended, a selection of widely used USD LIBOR rates continued to be published until June 2023 to assist with the transition.
+Since June 2023, regulated entities have generally cased entering into new LIBOR contracts in connection with the regulatory guidance.
+There remains uncertainty regarding the replacement of LIBOR and the nature of any replacement rate.
+As such, the effect of the transition away from and replacement of LIBOR on the Fund or the Fund's investments that use or may use a floating rate cannot yet be determined.